Little Shop of Horrors (musical): 1982 Off-Broadway

 The musical premiered off-off-Broadway, at the Workshop of the Players Art Foundation (WPA Theatre), playing there from May 6, 1982 to June 6, 1982.
 The show moved off-Broadway to the Orpheum Theatre in Manhattan's East Village, opening on July 27, 1982.
 The production, directed by Ashman, with musical staging by Edie Cowan, received generally positive critical reviews and won the 1982–1983 Drama Desk Award for Outstanding Musical, as well as the New York Drama Critics Circle Award for Best Musical and the Outer Critics Circle Award.
-In the original WPA cast were Lee Wilkof as Seymour, Ellen Greene as Audrey, Hy Anzell as Mr. Mushnik, Franc Luz as Orin, Jennifer Leigh Warren as Crystal, Sheila Kay Davis as Ronette and Leilani Jones as Chiffon; Ron Taylor was the voice of Audrey II, and Martin P. Robinson, the Audrey II puppeteer, designed the puppets.
+In the original WPA cast were Lee Wilkof as Seymour, Ellen Greene as Audrey, Hy Anzell as Mr. Mushnik, Franc Luz as Orin, Jennifer Leigh Warren as Crystal, Sheila Kay Davis as Ronnette and Leilani Jones as Chiffon; Ron Taylor was the voice of Audrey II, and Martin P. Robinson, the Audrey II puppeteer, designed the puppets.

 The production ran for five years.
-When it closed on November 1, 1987, after 2,209 performances, it was the third-longest running musical and the highest-grossing production in off-Broadway history.
-Though a Broadway transfer had been proposed for the production, book writer Howard Ashman felt the show belonged where it was.
+When it closed on November 1, 1987, after 2,210 performances, it was the third-longest running musical and the highest-grossing production in off-Broadway history.
+Though a Broadway transfer had been proposed for the production, author and director Howard Ashman felt the show belonged off-Broadway.
 Since it was not produced on Broadway, the original production was ineligible for the 1982 Tony Awards.
 The producers were the WPA Theatre, David Geffen, Cameron Mackintosh and the Shubert Organization.
 Ashman wrote, in the introduction to the acting edition of the libretto, that the show "satirizes ... science fiction, 'B' movies, musical comedy itself, and even the Faust legend".

-An original cast recording, released in 1982, omitted the songs "Call Back in the Morning" and the reprise of "Somewhere That's Green", and had abridged versions of "Now (It's Just the Gas)", "Mushnik and Son", and "The Meek Shall Inherit".
+An original cast recording, released in 1982, omitted the songs "Call Back in the Morning" and the reprise of "Somewhere That's Green", and had abridged versions of "Now (It's Just the Gas)", "Mushnik and Son" and "The Meek Shall Inherit".
 It also shifted the location of the song "Closed for Renovation," appearing in the show after "Somewhere That's Green" while appearing on the cast album after "Now (It's Just the Gas)" to serve as an upbeat bridge from Orin's death to the Act II love ballad, "Suddenly, Seymour".
 The recording features Leilani Jones, who originated the role of Chiffon at the WPA and replaced Marlene Danielle two weeks after the musical opened off-Broadway.